 - Size: Letter or A4

 - Orientation: Portrait or Landscape

-- Type: Single Page or Two Page Spread
+- Spread: Single Page or Multiple Page Spread

 - Titles Across: How many titles should display horizontally on each page of the template?

 - Titles Down: How many titles should display vertically on each page of the template?